-Dysport is contraindicated in patients with known hypersensitivity to any botulinum toxin products, cow’s milk protein, components in the formulation or infection at the injection site(s).
+DYSPORT is contraindicated in patients with known hypersensitivity to any botulinum toxin products, cow’s milk protein, or to any of the components in the formulation, or infection at the proposed injection site(s).
 Serious hypersensitivity reactions including anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea have been reported.
-If such a reaction occurs, discontinue Dysport and institute appropriate medical therapy immediately.
+If such a serious reaction occurs, discontinue DYSPORT and institute appropriate medical therapy immediately.

 Warnings and Precautions

 The potency Units of DYSPORT are specific to the preparation and assay method utilized.
 They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of DYSPORT cannot be compared to or converted into units of any other botulinum toxin products assessed with any other specific assay method.